Sparse Bayesian vector autoregressions in huge dimensions: Introduction

 We first assess the merits of our approach in an extensive simulation study based on a range of different data generating processes.
 Relative to a set of competing benchmark specifications we show that, in terms of point estimates, the proposed global-local shrinkage prior yields precise parameter estimates and successfully introduces shrinkage in the modeling framework, without overshrinking significant signals.

-In an empirical application we use a modified version of the quarterly dataset proposed by \cite{stock2011dynamic} and \cite{mccracken2016fred}.
+In an empirical application, we adopt a modified version of the quarterly dataset proposed by \cite{stock2011dynamic} and \cite{mccracken2016fred}.
 To illustrate the out-of-sample performance of our model, we forecast important economic indicators such as output, consumer price inflation and short-term interest rates, amongst others.
 The proposed model is benchmarked against several alternatives.
-Our findings suggests that the proposed model performs well, outperforming all benchmarks in terms of one-step-ahead predictive likelihoods.
+Our findings suggests that it performs well in terms of one-step-ahead predictive likelihoods.
 In addition, investigating the time profile of the cumulative log predictive likelihood reveals that allowing for large information sets in combination with the factor structure especially pays off in times of economic stress.

 The remainder of this paper is structured as follows.
 Section~\ref{sec:framework} introduces the econometric framework.
-Section~\ref{sec:est} details the Bayesian estimation approach, including an elaborated account of the prior setup adopted and the corresponding conditional posterior distributions.
-Section~\ref{sec:comp} provides an analysis of the computational gains of our proposed algorithm relative to a wide set of different algorithms.
-Section~\ref{sec:simstudy} presents the results of an extensive simulation study comparing the performance of a set of carefully selected shrinkage priors for different time series lengths and model dimensions within several (sparse and dense) data generating scenarios.
-Section~\ref{sec:appli}, after giving a brief overview of the dataset used along with the model specification, illustrates our modeling approach by fitting a single factor model to US data.
+Section~\ref{sec:est} details the Bayesian estimation approach, including an elaborated account of the (shrinkage) prior setup adopted and the corresponding conditional posterior distributions.
+Section~\ref{sec:comp} provides an analysis of the computational gains of our algorithm relative to a set of established algorithms.
+Section~\ref{sec:simstudy} presents the results of an extensive simulation study comparing the performance of carefully selected shrinkage priors for different time series lengths and model dimensions within various (sparse and dense) data generating scenarios.
+Section~\ref{sec:appli}, after giving a brief overview of the dataset used along with the model specification, illustrates our modeling approach by fitting a single factor model to 215-dimensional quarterly US data.
 Moreover, we perform a forecasting exercise to assess the predictive performance of our approach and discuss the choice of the number of latent factors.
-Finally, the last section concludes.
+Finally, Section~\ref{sec:concl} concludes.